AshleyN2/portfolio/readme.md

 #
 <!-- EXPERIENCE II -->
-<h2 align="left">Project Elewa</h2>
+<h2 align="left">Project Housy Properties</h2>

-<p align="right"><b>2022 - 2023</b></p>
+<p align="right"><b>Dec 2022 - Jan 2023</b></p>

 <p>
-  The Elewa "Conversational Learning Manager" is a Learning Management System (LMS) which allows organisations to design courses based on chat bots (through a visual editor).
+  Housy Properties is an integrated website where property owners can showcase their different properties and allows tenants to raise their complaints which will be addressed by property owners more directly.
 </p>
 <p>
   <!-- Add summary of your own contributions -->
-  I have developed the base architecture for the visual chatbot editor, as well as was instrumental in the design of the chatbot engine.
+  I developed the part of the frontend of the website, applying essential UI/UX principles and deployed the backend of the project using Railway app.
 </p>
 <br/>